dialchain/dial/README.md

 The Dial scales by __partitioning__ tokens and publishers into neighborhoods.
 The __Ephemeral Neighborhoods Protocol (ENP)__ secures a deterministic but unpredictable association between each token and a group of publishers (neighborhood) responsible for the verification and publication of changes on that token in the given time window.

 The Dial has no authoritative identification mechanism.
-The Dial conditions permissionless participation with a __cummulative Proof of Work (cPoW)__.
+The Dial conditions permissionless participation with a __cummulative Proof of Work (called Reputation)__.
 The __reputation__ of a participant is the aggregation of the PoW performed sofar by that participant.
 The reputation of a participant (sort of capital) exposes the participant to priviledges (e.g. eligibility to provide or consume some services). __Spam controll__ is provided by making sure verifiable misbehavior of a particpant leads to the lost of that participant's reputaion.

 The Dial does not care about the __nature or the content of a token__.
-The main purpose of the Dial is to document the last authorization state of each token, such as to prevent illicite modification.
+The main purpose of the Dial is to document the last authorization script of each token, such as to prevent illicite modification.
 Therefore, data found in Dial protocols are mainly identifiers, expiration dates, content and authorization hashes.
 In this same perspective, the Dial does not require a publisher to maintain a protocol history.

 The Dial does not require a publisher to __store  all protocols__.
 All data relevant to the Dial are partitioned among neighborhoods of the current time window.
 Whereby all publishers of a neighborhood hold the same data.
 After closing a time window, publishers of the closed time window transfer each protocol they controll or produce to relevant publishers in the new time window (as part of their coin redemtion process).
 This partitioning is possible because each protocol in the Dial is also considered a token and hence, has an identifier that can be used to determine the protocol's neighborhood.